Hemashankar19/Hemashankar19/README.md

 ### About Me

-I'm a Computer Science undergraduate specializing in Cybersecurity, with a particular interest in offensive security, Active Directory exploitation, and systems-level programming.
+I'm a Computer Science undergraduate specializing in Cybersecurity, with a particular interest in offensive security,  and systems-level programming.
 My work sits at the intersection of breaking systems to understand them and building tools that make them harder to break.

 -  Pursuing a **B.Tech in Computer Science and Engineering (Cyber Security)** at Amrita Vishwa Vidyapeetham, Coimbatore
 -  Research focus on **Active Directory attack paths and detection engineering** — most recently, I reproduced the "BadSuccessor" delegated Managed Service Account privilege-escalation vulnerability in an isolated lab environment and authored the corresponding Sigma detection rules, since no mainstream EDR/SIEM covers it